 If you suffer from chronic pain, ask your doctor about spinal cord stimulators, including the latest model with the closed-loop stimulation.
 And do your research before making a decision.

 Because I’m a chronic back pain sufferer, I have researched these devices and spoken with patients and medical providers.
 And what I found did not convince me to have a device implanted.
 Firstly, these devices don’t help all patients, although doctors can remove them as needed.
 Moreover, a scientific review of studies on the devices, published in 2015, identifies many potential issues with these devices.
 That being said, I know people who find the device quite helpful for relieving pain.

 My final thought on these top medical innovations.

 Although Cleveland Clinic considers these innovations to be promising, I strongly recommend you always research options before making treatment decisions.

-Don’t forget to read next week’s post for innovations 6-10!
+Don’t forget to read part 2 for innovations 6-10!